 The best location to grow a firestick plant is somewhere very sunny and dry.
 They don’t do well with excess moisture, and require lots of light to get the bright color.

-Firestick Plant Care & Growing Instructions
+Firestick Plant Care Instructions

 Now that you know the best locations to grow them, let’s talk about firestick plant care.
 These tips will help you learn what it takes to keep them healthy and happy year after year.